Global patterns of water surplus and deficit

 The demand for water for drinking, washing and sanitation increases with urbanisation.
 Areas that are already experiencing water stress are those with the greatest potential for urbanisation in the future.

-As people become more wealthy their water demand increases.
-Wealth leads to the purchase of more home appliances and a greater demand for leisure activities such as golf that require water.
+As people become wealthier, their water demand increases.
+Wealth leads to purchasing more home appliances and a greater demand for leisure activities such as golf that require water.

 Population growth

 Over the last 70 years, there has been considerable growth in the world’s population.
-A large proportion of this growth has happened in LICs and NEEs, of which many already suffer water insecurity and water deficit.
+Much of this growth has happened in LICs and NEEs, many of which already suffer water insecurity and water deficit.
 The fastest population growth is occurring on the African continent, presenting significant challenges in providing fresh water for all.

 Related Topics